HOW IT ALL WORKS

 To help you navigate the sales process, we’ve summarised 10 steps on the home-buying journey.
 If you’re buying your first home, then you’re probably feeling (a) extremely excited, and (b) a little nervous.
 It’s a big decision — one of the biggest you’ll ever make — and you’ll want to make sure everything goes as smoothly as possible.
 If you’re an old hand — if you’ve been there, done that — it’s still useful to have this information as a reference point.

 You’ll need a lawyer to advise and represent you.
-You might like them to review a blank Sale and Purchase Agreement.
+You will probably want them to take you through a blank Sale & Purchase Agreement.

 - Your lawyer will review the agreement and related documents.